codurance/site/src/_posts/2019-04-26-nature-in-code.md

 ## Mutation: The Power Of Mistakes

 Mutation is the change in genetic sequence, and is the main cause of diversity among organisms.
 It generally happens during *cell replication*, which is the process during which a given cell will produce two identical replicas of its own DNA.
 It is during this process that a small change - a **small error** - might occur leading to mutation in one of the new cells.
-Although this (kind of) mistake is very rare, it manifest itself as **random** mutation.
+Although this (kind of) mistake is very rare, it manifests itself as **random** mutation.

 To implement this idea in JavaScript, as the DNA molecule is formed of four bases - adenine, guanine, cytosine, and thymine - we use an array to store a DNA sequence as a sequence of the four bases.
 For example, for an individual, we'll represent their DNA sequence as `[A, G, C, C, A, T]`.
 Then, we represent a whole population as a two-dimensional array of similar sequences.
 As we'll be looking into changes in population over time, this leads to a 3D array where the third dimension is time.